menu

 Occupations and Workforce

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, St. John is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+St. John is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, St. John is a city of sales and office workers, service providers, and construction workers and builders.
 There are especially a lot of people living in St. John who work in office and administrative support (19.52%), sales jobs (9.79%), and management occupations (7.62%).

 Of important note, St. John is also a city of artists.
 St. John has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape St. John’s character.